Group mixing drives inequality in face-to-face gatherings: Results

 \subsubsection{Estimating the mixing matrix from data}

 To compare the attractiveness--mixing model with the empirical data, we simulate the model with the parameters as estimated from the data.
-Our results show that the model reproduces the average degree inequality observed in the networks (Fig.~\ref{fig:fig1}A) with statistically validated Kolmogorov–Smirnov test (table 3 in Supplementary Material).
-In addition, this model reproduces other properties found in face-to-face gatherings such as the distributions of interaction duration, inter-interaction time and weight distribution (figure 8 in Supplementary Material).
+Our results show that the model reproduces the average degree inequality observed in the networks (Fig.~\ref{fig:fig1}A) by comparing the distributions via Kolmogorov--Smirnov test (see Table 3 in Supplementary Material).
+In addition, this model reproduces other properties found in face-to-face gatherings such as the distributions of interaction duration, inter-interaction time and weight distribution (Fig.~8 in Supplementary Material).
 We use Eq.~(\ref{eq:e00}) and Eq.~(\ref{eq:e11}) to estimate the mixing matrix $\mathbf{H}$ from the data (Fig.~\ref{fig:fig1}C).
-This matrix tells us the tendency of groups to connect among themselves in each face-to-face occasion.
+This matrix tells us the tendency of groups to interact among themselves in each face-to-face opportunity.
 With the estimated matrices, we simulate the model using the same number of nodes and group sizes in each data set.
 We find that mixing dynamics and group imbalance enable the emergence of the group disparities observed in the data.

 We highlight that the degree inequality can favor the minority or majority group.
 For example, in the School~4 and Conference~2 data sets, the smallest group tends to have more connections than the largest group.
 The model exhibits the same tendency.
 From a model perspective, this phenomenon can occur because of the asymmetry in the group mixing.
 To understand such cases better, we delve into the model and its regimes.